ibm-cloud-docs/key-protect/FAQs.md

 {: #what-is-root-key}
 {: faq}

 Root keys are primary resources in {{site.data.keyword.keymanagementserviceshort}}.
-They are symmetric key-wrapping keys used as roots of trust for protecting other keys that are stored in a data service with [envelope encryption](/docs/services/key-protect?topic=key-protect-envelope-encryption).
+They are symmetric key-wrapping keys that are used as roots of trust for protecting other keys that are stored in a data service with [envelope encryption](/docs/services/key-protect?topic=key-protect-envelope-encryption).
 With {{site.data.keyword.keymanagementserviceshort}}, you can create, store, and manage the lifecycle of root keys to achieve full control of other keys stored in the cloud.

 ## What is envelope encryption?
 {: #what-is-envelope-encryption}